 So far do they exist from the conventional and traditional, it is no wonder to the untrained eye these practices convey the impression of quaint and old-fashioned narrow-mindedness.
 Nevertheless, their reality remains as truthful and vital as any of the great conventions, with an existence resembling that of lesser mercy.

 Thus goes the thinking in Legung, one of Sumenep’s more obscure tributaries.
 Superficially at least, there’s nothing untoward for the visitor to experience.
 The palm trees sway in a requisite manner, the attendant beach is no cleaner or dirtier than its cousins elsewhere in the regency, and the atmosphere is somewhat typical of an Indonesian village.
-Generations of families exist under the same roof and the community is, apparently, bonded as though by steel.
+Generations of families exist under the same roof, and the community bears bonds as mighty as steel.

 Still, the traveller notices something as they enter one of the housing compounds.
 Four or five buildings, constructed of ornate marble slabs in the Madurese traditions, converge upon a sizable courtyard.
 Its floor ripples with the mottled effect indicative of recent and sustained rainfall, and scattered across the yard are sandboxes.
 For purposes or play or relaxation, the traveller understandably wonders to themselves.

 However, they walk inside the buildings and encounter the same thing; a small room, no grander than that of the exterior sandboxes, lies covered in sand.
 On its surface is any number of family members.
 It appears as though they take it in shifts to sprawl upon the sand, in varying states of disrepair; the older generations bristle, unsure and surprised by the unestablished, unsought attention of the outsider.